Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Methodology

 \subsection{Data Collection and Preprocessing}

-Datasets were collected from both simulated and real-world environment.
+Datasets were collected from both simulated and real-world environments.
 Simulated data were generated using the PyBullet engine~\citep{coumans2016pybullet} with Unitree Go1 and A1 robots.
-Real-world data were gathered from an actual Go1 robot to validate the simulation results, ensure practical applicability, and benchmark the algorithm's performance on real-world, noisy data.
+Real-world data were gathered from an actual Go1 robot.